Useful Information about Usenet

 Guidelines for Group Creation within the UK Hierarchy

-- This is the basic set of rules which you need to follow, corresponding to
+- This is the basic set of rules which you need to follow; it was derived

 applicable to such things as changing the charter of an existing newsgroup, or